Saturday, April 29, 2017

 Our next stop, even smaller water, put us in front of a few more rising trout.
 I picked up a couple brown trout on a size 18 BWO and missed a few others.
 We caught a few, and that seemed like a victory.
 When we'd fished the stretch we wanted, we moved back to the Root, in the park, to hit a couple last spots before hitting the road.

-After picking up a few trout and watching me miss some (almost as fun) on a couple lefthander pools, Jeff caught a nice fish and called it a good one to end on.
-I was fishing just upstream and started to feel the pressure of catching a decent fish to end on myself.
+After picking up a few trout and watching me miss some (almost as fun), Jeff caught a nice fish and called it a good one to end on.
+I was fishing just upstream and started to feel pressure to catch a decent fish to end on, too.

 A nice brown trout caught on a Southeast Minnesota stream with the Hardy's The Test fly rod.